Christopher Lambert: Career

-In 2017 he re-collaborated with Claude Lelouch in the star studded comedy Chacun sa vie et son intime conviction.
-He also acted in the thriller The Broken Key with Rutger Hauer, Michael Madsen, Geraldine Chaplin, Franco Nero and William Baldwin.
-He also played himself in one episode of the French TV show Call My Agent!.

-That year, he also played the lead villain in the martial arts film Kickboxer: Retaliation.

 Lambert plays the role of SS officer Karl Frenzel in the Russian film Sobibor by director Konstantin Khabensky, which was released in 2018.
 The film is a World War II drama about the only successful uprising in a Nazi death camp.
 It was selected as the Russian entry for the Best Foreign Language Film at the 91st Academy Awards.
-Lambert received high praise for "an outstanding and nuanced performance; he is unrecognisable as Frenzel, a demonic, fractured character.
+Lambert received high praise for "an outstanding and nuanced performance; he is unrecognisable as Frenzel, a demonic, fractured character".

 Lambert was part of the ensemble cast of Bel Canto from director Paul Weitz, an adaptation of the 2002 novel of the same name, by Ann Patchett.
 Lambert played the role of a French ambassador who was part of the Japanese embassy hostage crisis (also called the Lima Crisis) of 1996–1997 in Lima, Peru.
 Lambert received praise, along with the rest of the cast, for "performances [that] are uniformly excellent".

 Other ventures

 Lambert has written two novels: La fille porte-bonheur in 2011 and Le juge in 2015.

 Along with owning a mineral water business and food processing plant, Lambert produces Côtes du Rhône wines with his business partner Eric Beaumard at a vineyard in Sainte-Cécile-les-Vignes.
 The label, Les Garrigues de Beaumard-Lambert, tops out at 4,000 cases and is sold mostly in Europe.
 Beaumard has primary creative control of the winery, but Lambert conducts barrel tests and monitors the various stages of the wine's evolution.